geffzhang/store-modular-monolith/README.md

 **Online Store** is a simple store application that has the basic business scenario for online purchasing with some dedicated modules likes **Identity Module**, **Order Module**, **Customer Module**, **Catalog Module**, **Shipping Module**, **Vendor Module**, **Payment Module**.
 I will explain each module and its responsibility in separate sections

 ### 4.2 Identity Module
-Identity module use for authenticate and authorizing users through a token. also this module is responsible for create users and their corresponding roles and permission with using [.Net Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity) and [Identity Server](https://github.com/DuendeSoftware/BFF)
+Identity module uses to authenticate and authorize users through a token.
+Also, this module is responsible for creating users and their corresponding roles and permission with using [.Net Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity) and [Identity Server](https://github.com/DuendeSoftware/BFF)

 ### 4.3 Catalog Module
 The Catalog module presents the ability to add items to our store, It can be electronics, foods, books or anything else.
 Items can be grouped into categories and catalogs.